mic-/neo-myth-menu/trunk/N64/NeoN64Menu/readme.txt

 cart, they haven't any psram, so you cannot play games where the game info is not white.
 The proper files to burn to flash to be directly playable are of the .v64 variety.

+One new feature of the v1.1 menu if you have a Neo2-SD or Neo2-Pro has to do with games that won't reset to the game because their CIC type doesn't match the boot CIC type.
+If you run them from the SD card, I have code in the N64 menu flash menu that will rerun the game, allowing you to run with reset to game.
+I'm still thinking of how to do this with games in the game flash.
+I can do this on the Neo2-SD and Neo2-Pro, but not on plain flash only carts.

+Another new feature is the ability to boot Myth-aware homebrew.
+This is tied to the ability to boot menus from anywhere as described above.
+What the homebrew author does is set the first eight characters of the rom header name to "N64 Myth" - the rest of the name doesn't matter.
+When those characters are found, the program is run with the hardware unlocked so that the N64 Myth hardware (particularly the SD card interface) may be used.

+Another new feature has to do with the game options.
+No longer is a number displayed - instead, you see what the option stands for.
+The only two you can change are the save type, and the CIC type.
+It is now obvious to what each option value is set.

 ========================================================================
                             Controls